Is Community College Free? (In Some States, Yes)

 • First-dollar programs tend to cover the full tuition amount without considering any other financial aid you may receive.
 Thanks to that structure, it’s known to reduce overall costs because, with your tuition paid for, you can put any additional financial aid you receive toward other educational costs.

-• Last-dollar programs are meant to fill any gaps, so they take into account any aid you receive.
+• Last-dollar programs are meant to fill any gaps, so they consider any aid you receive.
 If that aid doesn’t cover the cost of your tuition, the program pays the difference.

-As of 2022, there are 20 states in the US that offer tuition-free community college through either a first-dollar or last-dollar program.
+From Massachusetts community colleges to those in Hawaii, many states provide provisions for free education.
+As of 2024, 35 states in the US offer tuition-free community college through either a first-dollar or last-dollar program.
 These include:

 • Arkansas